-Our study of aerial photographs taken in 2000 suggests that areas A, B and D have not been improved since the Phase II survey.
-When the site was walked in July 2002 and May 2003 many grass species were found including: red fescue Festuca rubra, downy oat-grass Helictotrichon(Avenula) pubescens, meadow oat-grass Avenula pratensis, yellow oat-grass Trisetum flavescens, crested dogstail Cynosurus cristatus, crested hair-grass Koeleria macrantha and quaking grass Briza media.
+When the site was walked in July 2002 many grass species were found including: red fescue Festuca rubra, downy oatgrass Helictotrichon(Avenula) pubescens, meadow oat-grass Avenula pratensis, yellow oat-grass Trisetum flavescens, crested dogstail Cynosurus cristatus, crested hair-grass Koeleria macrantha and quaking grass Briza media.
 Timothy grass Phleum pratense was found only in small amounts close to the farm track.
 Herbs found on the site included: Rough hawkbit Leontodon hispidus, bird's foot trefoil Lotus corniculatus, lady's bedstraw Galium verum, mouse-ear hawkweed Hieracium pilosella, carline thistle Carlina vulgaris and rock rose Helianthemum nummularium.
-The next field to the SW (SE 920753) (C), although more heavily grazed, appeared to have a similar species composition to the adjacent area (B).
-The grassland on the area (D) nearest to the farm is less species-rich but 6 calcicolous indicator species and 8 grasses were recorded in the Phase II survey.
+The next field to the SW (SE 920753) (C), although more heavily grazed, appeared to have a similar species composition to the adjacent area.
+The evidence presented here suggests that the vegetation type of this area is unimproved calcareous grassland.

-A PRoW runs from East Heslerton village through the site to link with the Wolds Way, which runs along the S. margin of the site.
+A RoW runs from East Heslerton village through the site to link with the Wolds Way, which runs along the S. margin of the site.
 The site affords good views over the Vale of Pickering towards the North York Moors.
-Several fields to the N. of the site, between Manor Farm and access point to the SSSI, are subject to a Countryside Stewardship Agreement that provides for public access.
+Several of fields to the N. of the site, between Manor Farm and access point to the SSSI, are subject to a Countryside stewardship Agreement that provide for public access.
 The area is close to a holiday caravan site.